8 Things to Do After Becoming a U.S. Citizen

 The need to replace a certificate that was lost, stolen or destroyed is fairly straightforward.
 However, you will need to provide some corroborating evidence.
 When filing Form N-565 on the basis of a loss, you should submit evidence of the loss.
 USCIS wants to know what happened and get some corroborating evidence.
 Generally, the applicant must submit a police report and a sworn statement.

-The Certificate of Naturalization replacement process generally requests that you provide details such as certificate number, date of issuance and place of issuance.
+The Certificate of Naturalization replacement process generally requires that you provide details such as certificate number, date of issuance and place of issuance.
 If you do not know this information because the document is no longer in your possession, CitizenPath’s software will guide you through these questions.

 Want more immigration tips and how-to information for your family?